M-Chimiste/TheseusInsight/README.md

 ## License

-This project is licensed under the [Apache License 2.0](LICENSE) unless otherwise stated in specific files.
+This project is licensed under the [Apache License 2.0](LICENSE) unless otherwise stated.

 ---